Class Descriptions

 Subject to change

-Classes at Muse will mainly be leveled one hour long classes with three blocks of all level electives.
-The leveled classes have been chosen to help you get back in your groove and rebuild your basics.
+Classes at Muse will mainly be leveled one hour long classes with several blocks of all level electives.
+The leveled classes have been chosen to help you explore musicality and dig into your dance foundations.
 The electives will allow you to explore broad topics and learn with participants of all levels, a core value of Muse.

 Our class descriptions are below.
 We encourage you to look through them and self-select your desired classes in advance, the class lists will be posted at the front desk and on the classroom doors but we will not be printing copies for attendees to save paper.
 A reminder that if you wish to take classes at level 4 or 5 you must attend auditions first thing on Saturday morning in order to be placed in those levels and attend those classes.
 If you self-identify with levels 1 to 3, you do not have to audition to take classes in your level and can always choose to take classes leveled below your chosen level.
 See our leveling page for more details.